 As for other worthwhile guided tours in Rome, without hesitation the favourite is the visit of the Colosseum and the Forum of Rome.
 The area has nothing to do with the Vatican, but it is the other must-see of the eternal city and also the history it carries with it is fascinating.
 This post about Colosseum Tours might interest you.

 Of course, Rome does not begin and end at the Vatican.
-Read more here about things to see in Rome.
+Read more here about things to do in Rome.